antonionduarte/go-simple-protocol-runtime/README.md

 The runtime will call these methods from the protocol's own event loop whenever sessions are established or torn down.

+All protocol callbacks (message handlers, timer handlers, and the optional session event handlers) are serialized through a single event loop per protocol (`ProtoProtocol.eventHandler`).
+This means you can usually mutate protocol state directly inside your handlers without additional locking, as long as all access happens from within those callbacks.

 ## Net layer:

 - [X] Host struct with serializer and deserializer.